 If that’s true, we should expect to see people who are willing to pay once they are made to appreciate the value of legal services.

-In my former practice, I gave away a simple, easy-to-use template to help defendants in debt collection lawsuits answer and serve discovery requests.
-But a lot of people who downloaded the template paid us to help them prepare the documents anyway.
+In his former practice, attorney Sam Glover gave away a simple, easy-to-use template to help defendants in debt collection lawsuits answer and serve discovery requests.
+But a lot of people who downloaded the template paid his firm to help them prepare the documents anyway.

 So maybe people just don’t understand what they are paying you for until you show them.
-Even though Tarascio and I gave away perfectly good, easy-to-use documents for free, people want to know they are doing it right, or that the form they have is the right one to solve their problem.
+Even if you give away good, easy-to-use documents for free, people want to know they are doing it right, or that the form they have is the right one to solve their problem.
 And they are willing to save the money to pay for it.
 That’s basically what Hornsby’s research says, too.

 Pro Se by Choice?